DaFuqMan/packages_apps_FrankenOTA/README.md

-Xtended OTA is based on SlimOTA
+Franken OTA is based on SlimOTA
 -------
 A very simple OTA checker with Android Settings look and feel.